 While we enjoy the sun, women here to do their best to avoid it as pale skin is most desirable in Vietnam.
 Before hopping on her motorbike a woman will often pull on gloves reaching her shoulders, don a conical hat, wrap a scarf over her nose and mouth, and then add a pair of sunglasses to complete the disguise.
 Sun protected indeed, and as an extra bonus, fully prepared should they acquire the urge to knock over a bank!

-Seeking a break from hectic Hanoi, we catch a scruffy night train north for some trekking in mountains around Sapa.
-The train involves enduring eleven long hours listening to the juddering rat-a-tat rhythm of the rails that sounds like a couple of skeletons making love atop a metal roof!
+Seeking a break from hectic Hanoi, we catch a scruffy night train north, for some trekking in mountains around Sapa.
+The train involves enduring eleven long hours listening to the juddering, rat-a-tat rhythm of the rails that sounds like a couple of skeletons making love atop a metal roof!

 One of the prevalent tribes is the Black H’mong, whose women are easily distinguishable by their indigo-dyed, hand woven clothes and pillbox hats.
 They seem to be continuously hand spinning large balls of hemp, from which they make their dresses, leggings, and sashes; and from inside their huts we hear the sound of wooden looms clacking and whirring beneath their attendant.

 Fortunately Christine’s health seems back to normal today, so we’re off to explore the village of Taphin; home of the Red Dao.
-The tribe’s distinctive women wear vivid red hats of folded cloth laced with silver coins, and shave both their eyebrows and the first few centimeters of hair above their foreheads.
+The tribe’s distinctive women wear vivid red hats of folded cloth laced with silver coins, and shave off both their eyebrows and the first few centimeters of hair above the foreheads.
 Sporting many bright gold teeth and dangling silver earrings, the colorful Dao are quite an eye-popping sight.

 On our last day I’m enjoying a run in the mountains with a grey tsunami of clouds caressing the road, when I meet several curious munchkins walking to school.
 Clearly, they’re not used to seeing many runners up at this altitude, and we enjoy a few giggles as they try running along with me.
-As the day treads past, it’s time for us to take a train back to Hanoi; an event for which we have all the enthusiasm of a tree stump.
+As the day treads past, it’s time for us to train back to Hanoi; an event for which we have all the enthusiasm of a tree stump.